 Health Potion: Heals a player for 1d50+15.
 Can be used on other players.
 Can be used in the same turn as a moment/attack.
 Cannot be used as an instant. x2 (owned)

 Revitalization Potion: Allows the resurrection of a fallen player.
 The player will roll 1d25+10 to determine their HP after being raised from defeat.
 Cannot be used as an instant.
-Fallen players cannot used Revitalization Potions on themselves. x2 (owned)
+Fallen players cannot use Revitalization Potions on themselves.
+Adds a Diminishing Return debuff on the target character that lasts for the remainder of the event.
+A player can only take a single Revitalization Potion to an event. x2 (owned)

 Sunweavers Splint: Can be used on a wounded player to reduce their wound severity by a full tier.
 (Such as reducing heaving wounds to minor wounds).
 Can be used on other players/self. (owned) 2x